Timeline

 Communication barriers

-When designing Tradefull, it is important to create an interface that aligns with clients' existing mental models from popular eCommerce platforms like Amazon and Shopify.
+When designing Tradefull, I create an interface that aligns with Tradefull branding guideline and take references from design from eCommerce platforms like Amazon and Shopify.
 By incorporating familiar UI patterns, clients can easily follow and navigate the system, reducing the learning curve and improving user adoption

 Onboarding questionnaire